Static Peak Divide

 If you still have plenty of the time and energy, hikers will have the option of continuing to the summit of Static Peak.
 This will require another 513 feet of climbing over the course of a half-mile trek along an unofficial trail.

-As you might expect, Static Peak received its name because of how often it's struck by lightning.
+As you may have guessed, Static Peak received its name because of how often it's struck by lightning.
 Even if you don't go to the summit, hikers should always be aware of lightning risk while hiking in the Grand Tetons, especially at higher elevations.
 As a general rule of thumb you should plan to turnaround before noon in order to avoid the notorious afternoon thunderstorms that frequent the mountains during the summer months.
 Hikers should also be prepared for extreme sun exposure, high winds, cool temperatures, and rapidly changing weather conditions while on the trail.
 Make sure you have the proper gear with you, and know what safety precautions you need to consider beforehand.

 Hikers should also note that snow and ice can linger on the higher segments of the Alaska Basin Trail through July.
 Early season hikers should check on trail conditions with a ranger before deciding to hike this trail.